Rupanavale/EDA-of-Dineout-Using-MySQL/README.md

 2. Import the dataset into your MySQL database.
 3. Open the SQL scripts provided in the repository and execute them in MySQL Workbench.
 4. Follow the comments in the scripts to understand the steps performed for EDA.
-5. Explore the results, visualizations, and insights derived from the analysis.

 ## Data Source